alexguerra-dev/elegant-mess/docs/vscode.md

 { "key": "a", "command": "explorer.newFile", "when": "explorerViewletFocus" }
 ```

 This did not work as _expected_ it still uses the `a` key when I am typing in a file name as the key to make a new file.
-I feel like that is something that can be fixed with a conditional statment.
+I feel like that is something that can be fixed with a conditional statement.
 But, I am not sure how to do that.
 It might be a good thing to ask the AI about.

 Now, when I am _focused_ on the explorer I can make a new file with the `a` key.